 Experience and Expertise: author credentials are the strongest signal

-The Experience and Expertise dimensions of E-E-A-T both point to the same practical action: attributing content to identifiable, credentialed humans.
-The research evidence on this is unusually consistent across multiple independent studies.
+Attributing content to identifiable, credentialed humans is the practical action both the Experience and Expertise dimensions of E-E-A-T point to — and the research evidence on this is unusually consistent across multiple independent studies.

 Authoritativeness: where E-E-A-T for AI diverges most from traditional SEO